practicalli/clojure-cli-config/README.md

 `:repl/help` in the REPL for help and available commands.  `:repl/quit` to close the REPL.

-## Creating projects from templates
+## Clojure Projects
-Create and update projects from deps, leiningen and boot templates with [clj-new](https://github.com/seancorfield/clj-new)
+- Create projects from deps, leiningen and boot templates with [clj-new](https://github.com/seancorfield/clj-new)
+- Check and update project dependencies
+- Package projects as jar and uberjars
+- Deploy projects locally and to Clojars

+### Create new projects from templates
 * `:project/new` - create a new project from a template

 Create a new project (via clojure.main)